 WORK IN PROGRESS

-In electronic patterning a single isolated repeat will suffice.
+In electronic patterning, a single isolated repeat will suffice.
 Punchcards illustrated above show the minimum required length for each.
 In matching needles out of work on electronics, it matters whether the default setting produces what is seen on the card on the purl or the knit side.
 Flipping the repeat horizontally may be required.
 “Air knitting” with needle selection can help plan exact location on needle bed, as well as repeat width and in choosing of location and type of side edges.
-Again, having ribbed vertical stripes on each side will help the latter lie flat.
+Again, having ribbed vertical stripes on each side will help the finished knit lie flatter.